elemel/fungeoneer/docs/chapters/07/you-are-here.md

 ```
 {% endraw %}

-This dungeon contains altar tiles (marked `_` on the map), along with getters and setters for inventory slot P (marked `p` or `P`).
+This dungeon contains altar tiles (marked `_` on the map), along with getters and setters for register P (marked `p` or `P`).
 Whenever you step onto an altar tile, pop a number `b` from the stack, then get your position as another number `a`, then push `a` onto the stack, and finally set your position to `b`.
 This teleports you to the corresponding location.

 Whenever you step onto a P-getter tile, get your position as a number, then push that number onto the stack.
 For a P-setter tile, pop a number from the stack, then set your position to that number.
 As above, this teleports you to the corresponding location.